RxAnte/oauth/documentation/php/require-oauth-token-header-middleware.md

 Great for use with APIs that need to be authenticated.

 > [!NOTE]
 > `RequireOauthTokenHeaderMiddleware` requires an implementation of [OauthUserInfoRepositoryInterface](oauth-user-info-repository-interface.md).
-This package provides an Auth0 implementation.
-To use it, you'll need to configure it.
+This package provides an Auth0 implementation and a FusionAuth implementation, either of which will need to be configured in order to use.

 ## [Slim 4](https://www.slimframework.com) example